alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 Now that we've implemented `signIn` together, the behaviors for `signOut`, `signUp`, and `isAuthenticated` should be a breeze.
 You can see the complete implementation of EZClientAuth as well as pointers for testing in the [EZClientAuth example app](https://github.com/alo9507/EZClientAuth).

-Clone it, run it, write a `RemoteAuthProvider` implementation for your use case, and stop worrying about authentication state synchronization.
+Clone it, run it, write a `RemoteAuthProvider` implementation for your use case, and start authenticating without worrying about synchronization.

 Thanks for reading!
 Please roast me in the comments!